How to Grow Hydrangeas

 2. Cut 5 to 6 inches from the tip of the branch.
 Discard the bottom piece.

 3. If the tip cutting has at least two pairs of leaves, remove the lowest pair of leaves flush to the stem or at the node.
 If the remaining leaves are large, cut them in half, removing the tip half.
-Dust the cutting’s end with rooting hormone and, if desired, an anti-fungal plant powder.
+Dust the cutting’s end with rooting hormone and, if desired, an antifungal plant powder.
 This will encourage rooting and discourage rotting.

 4. Fill a small pot with moistened potting mix.
 Plant the cutting, sinking it up to the first pair of remaining leaves.
 Water lightly to eliminate any air gaps around the stem.
 Cover the pot and the cutting loosely with a plastic bag (to maintain humidity).
-If necessary, use chop- or kebab sticks to prop up the bag so that it does not touch the leaves; if it touches the leaves, they might rot.
+If necessary, use chopsticks or kebab skewers to prop up the bag so that it does not touch the leaves; if it touches the leaves, they might rot.
 Place in a warm area, sheltered from direct sunlight and wind.
 Water when the top layer of soil is dry.

 5. After a week or so, gently pull on the cutting.
 If you feel resistance, roots have formed.
 If there is no resistance, check for rotting.